KWangMark/META-DATA/README.md

 # META-DATA
 GENERAL INFORMATION

-1. Title of Dataset: **Academic behaviors that could affect online courses academic achievement**
+1. Title of Dataset: **behavioral factors may affect undergraduate students' test scores in the American history course in one semester for the synchronous online settings such as Zoom & Canvas**

 2. Author Information
 	A.Principal Investigator Contact Information\